Storm Sail Testing and Use

 IN EXTREME CONDITIONS

 If it’s really howling, say over 30kts, it’s still possible to ‘get home’ unless wave conditions in your particular area are really extreme.
 First, you need to accept that ‘SLOWER is safer’.
 Sailboats need time to negotiate steep waves.
 Too much sail will force you through them unnaturally fast, with the bow unable to respond in time .. and if you’re surfing too fast downwind, there’s always the risk of stuffing the bow into the wave in front and pitchpoling ANY multihull.
 With large boats, the time-honored way is to reduce sail and tow something resistant behind to control the speed.
 An old tire with a little chain was one classic solution, but far too much for a small boat like the W17.
-But one could still drag a small 8” trailer tire … or I were stuck, a plastic gall of water tied securely to a spare lifejacket could work, all payed out on at least 50ft of line.
+But one could still drag a small 8” trailer tire … or if I were stuck, a plastic gall of water tied securely to a spare lifejacket (to prevent it sinking too far down) could work, all payed out on at least 50ft of line.
 But as you’d also want to reduce sail, you’ll need to furl the jib.
 While the boat sails fine with only the storm main, tacking is tricky in steep waves, as you really need a little sail up front to pull the head of the boat on to the new tack.

 Unfortunately, the furling we use on these foresails is NOT designed for reefing so if you tried to use the sail half-unrolled, the jib sheet load would pull the sail unnaturally around the wire luff and damage the sail or even the wire.
 But one can try this.